 This award is PHE Canada’s most prestigious award and is named after the distinguished Canadian physician, sculptor and physical educator, Dr. R. Tait McKenzie.
 The award epitomizes Dr. Tait McKenzie’s professional ideals, his service to humanity, and his dedication to the advancement of knowledge and understanding of physical and health education, recreation and dance.

-- This award recognizes Canadians who have made significant impact on physical and health education and who have served the profession over an extended period of time.
-To qualify, candidates must meet the following requirements,:
+This award recognizes Canadians who have made significant impact on physical and health education and who have served the profession over an extended period of time.
+Nominations from underrepresented groups are encouraged.
+To qualify, candidates must meet the following requirements:

 - at least 20 years experience as a teacher, coach, supervisor or administrator, etc.; and

 - have performed distinguished, meritorious service as a recognized leader locally/regionally, nationally, and internationally.